Rath2601/core_java/README.md

 2. this(....params) to call current class matching constructor.
 3. this can be used to refer "current class Instance". (use -> method chaining)
 4. the previous one can be passed as argument to another method which have (Class objName) as Parameter.
-5. this can be used to call current class method with matching params.
+5. this can be used to call current class non static method with matching params.
-6. this can be used to call current class non static method.
-7. constructor call must be the first statement in constructor. (using this)
+6. constructor call must be the first statement in constructor. (using this)
-8. cant use with static content.
+7. **cant use with static content**.

 ## **INHERITANCE: (encourages polymorphism)**